Industrial Curing Ovens

 When fabric is being used as a conveyor belt for a conveyor oven, it is coated in TeflonTM, which makes the fabric non-stick and heat resistant.
 This type of conveyor belt is used in industrial ovens for baking and drying applications in food production in order to be in compliance with Federal Food and Drug Administration (FDA) rules.

-Chain conveyor belts have two or more strands of chain designed to support a flat product in the shape of a board; this is placed on top of the chain strands.
+Chain driven roller conveyor belts have two or more strands of chain designed to support a flat product in the shape of a board that is placed on top of the chain strands.
 An alternative to the simple chain design is securing steel slats between the strands, a formation that allows smaller parts to be processed.

 In an overhead conveying system, each link of the conveyor belt system is attached to another link to form a loop.
 Overhead chain systems allow for turns and elevation changes.
 The chain is connected to a motor that pulls it and is hung from a trolley or rail.

 Flat wire conveyor oven belts are the most common and widely used.
 This type of oven belt is a piece of flat wire bent into a series of interlocked pickets that are connected by pins that run the width of the belt.
 Flat wire conveyor belts are made from wire of different thicknesses depending on the strength required for the application.